finbourne/luminesce-sdk-csharp/sdk/docs/CurrentTableFieldCatalogApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<CurrentTableFieldCatalogApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CurrentTableFieldCatalogApi>();
             var freeTextSearch = "freeTextSearch_example";  // string? | Limit the catalog to only things in some way dealing with the passed in text string (optional) var useCache = true;  // bool? | Should the available cache be used? false is effectively to pick up a change in the catalog (optional)  (default to true)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // string result = apiInstance.GetProviders(freeTextSearch, useCache, opts: opts);

                 // GetProviders: Shows Table level information on Providers that are currently running that you have access to (in Json format) string result = apiInstance.GetProviders(freeTextSearch, useCache);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));